isblab/website/Opportunities/index.md

 </p>

 <p class="text-justify">
-Students who join the lab must be interested to do computer programming and are required to have a significant computational component to their thesis.
-Prior programming background is helpful, but an analytical bent of mind, curiosity, and initiative are more important.
-There are opportunities for PhD students on campus to do both computational modeling and cell biology/structural biology experiments. <br><br>
+Students who join the lab must be interested to do computer programming.
+They usually end up developing novel computational methods in addition to modeling specific biological systems.
+Prior programming background is helpful, but an analytical bent of mind, curiosity, and initiative are more important.<br><br>

 </p>